YOKO ONO/PLASTIC ONO BAND

 Released December 11, 1970

-© Madeline Bocaro, 2018.
-No part of this site may be reproduced or re-blogged in whole or in part in any manner without the permission of the copyright owner.
+No part of this site may be reproduced or re-blogged in in any manner without permission.

 This is an excerpt from my Yoko Ono biography…